 Me: "Well thanks sir, I gotta get to work."

-Cable Guy: "Cool man so would you be interested in coming to a company seminar
+Cable Guy: "Cool man so would you be interested in coming to a company seminar this weekend?"

 Me: "Um..."